glenn20/mp-image-tool-esp32/README.md

 - `--fs rename app.py main.py`: Rename files on the device.
 - `--fs mkfs vfs`: Create a new littlefsv2 filesystem on the `vfs` partition (will erase the partition first).
-- `--fs grow [blocks]`: Grow the filesystem to fill the partition or to the requested number of 4K-blocks.
+- `--fs grow [vfs [blocks]]`: Grow the filesystem to fill the partition or to the requested number of 4K-blocks.
   - Note: micropython will not mount a filesystem unless it uses all the space in the partition.
-Use this after `--resize` to grow a filesystem partition.
+Use this after you have used `--resize` to increase the size of a filesystem partition.

 Filenames on the device can be prefixed with a partition name to operate on a filesystem partition other than `vfs`, eg. `--fs ls vfs2:/recordings`.